 Our team reviews all ongoing documentation throughout the construction lifecycle as each claim is submitted by the builder, such as the builders invoice, contract obligations, extension of time claims, ongoing consultants certificates, boundary check surveys, unfixed plant and material, statutory declarations and the likes.
-Furthermore, monitoring any project risks and pitfalls to assist in mitigating and avoiding issues that could impede the successful completion of the project within time and budget constraints.
+Furthermore, we identify project risks and assist in mitigating them to see the successful completion of a project within time and budget constraints.

-Archi-QS understands that the project cashflow is a critical component of any development project, and provided we have receive the required supporting project documentation, can turn these reports around between one to two days from completing the site inspection.
+Archi-QS understands that the project cashflow is a critical component of any development project, and can turn these reports around between one to two days from completing the site inspection.

 Email us at firstname.lastname@example.org with a copy of the architectural plans and we will get back to you with a fee proposal.